biertisch/ft_printf/README.md

 To run the tester:
 ```
-./test/test.sh
+make test
 ```
-> Note: To test the original `printf` behaviour on invalid cases, uncomment lines in `main.c` and recompile without `-Werror`.
+> Note: To test the original `printf` behaviour on invalid cases, uncomment lines in `test/main.c` and recompile without `-Werror`.

 ---
 ### About 42